menu

 Overall, Big Sur’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Big Sur is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Big Sur is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Demographics

-The per capita income in Big Sur in 2022 was $47,240, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $188,960 for a family of four.
+The per capita income in Big Sur in 2022 was $44,868, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $179,472 for a family of four.
 However, Big Sur contains both very wealthy and poor people as well.

 Big Sur is an extremely ethnically-diverse town.
 The people who call Big Sur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Big Sur residents report their race to be White, followed by Black or African-American.
 Big Sur also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.59% of the town’s residents.
-Important ancestries of people in Big Sur include Irish, German, European, English, and French.
+People of Hispanic or Latino origin account for 38.64% of the town’s residents.
+Important ancestries of people in Big Sur include Irish, German, Scottish, English, and French.

 The most common language spoken in Big Sur is English.
 Other important languages spoken here include Spanish and French.